 India and Denmark Green Partnership

-One area where Denmark cooperates with India is in water efficiency and water loss, with the Jal Shakti ministry and the Danish Environmental Protection Agency.
+Denmark’s cooperation with India includes in the areas related to water efficiency and water loss, with India’s Jal Shakti ministry and the Danish Environmental Protection Agency.
 The two Prime Ministers expressed their desire to enhance this further in the areas of water management, water supply & distribution, wastewater treatment, sewerage systems, and re-use of treated wastewater through the Indo-Danish Water Technology Alliance.

 The two countries also decided to partner their towns, Udaipur has been twinned with Aarhus.
 Denmark’s second-biggest city Aarhus is home to the world’s biggest wind-turbine maker.